Home

 • Section - A section of a document.

-• SectionType - The type of a Section.
+• SectionType - A category of section.

 • Sentence - A sentence, usually within a Paragraph.